RiddhiBhattacharjee07/48-200V-boost-conversion-at-a-duty-ratio-of-0.61-using-switched-LDL-configuration/PCB_Design/README.md

-This folder contains the PCB layout designed for the hardware implementation of the 48 V–200 V converter.
+This folder contains the PCB layout and the fabricated pcb using etching process designed for the hardware implementation of the 48 V–200 V converter.